Doing Business in Guinea-Bissau

 - African Growth and Opportunity Act (AGOA)

-- The European Union: Cotonou Agreement - Generalized System of Preferences (GSP)
+- The European Union: Cotonou Agreement - Generalised System of Preferences (GSP)

 Guinea-Bissau is a member of: